 This is unfortunate, because it's faster to create variables on the stack than the heap.
-On the stack you get space fast by incrementing a pointer.
+On the stack you get space fast by incrementing a register.
 On the heap you call malloc, a function call that's slower.

 To be more precise, the problem is that the variables are saved in a contiguous memory area.
 The stack is always contiguous but the heap isn't.

 The closest thing we have for dealing with this problem is variadic functions in C. These functions allow passing on the stack an unknown number of arguments, by running a loop that extracts them one by one.
 Variadic functions are uncommon but they're not that hard to write.

 Since variadic functions are possible, why wasn't this idea also applied to data types?
 Why is there no such thing as variadic data types?